Lessons learned - Winter 2018/19 improvements to Ngahue IV

 Here some other "projects" undertaken: our propshaft seal leaked when you put full power on (which we never did, so the leak was never apparent to us, but it was there, lurking in the background).
 A new seal has been fitted and appropriate spare parts left on board by Mr Van Swaay.
 The old gas bottle holder had become so softened and "eaten away" by constant immersion in sea water that it was falling apart.
 We've made a new holder which fits onto a bed of rubber matting (the kind used for pavements) which will let the sea water drain away harmlessly.
 A new Truma electrical shut-off valve replaced the old one which was in a sorry state and complete the improvements in the gas locker.
 The 12 Volt battery box under the berth in aft cabin is large enough to actually take two 110Ah AGM batteries in parallel, pictured here still in their boxes at home, awaiting to be fitted (each battery weighs in at 32kg!).
 This will add 70% power to our 12 Volt bank.
 Basically this bank just starts the engine and generator and opens and closes the 12V Truma gasbottle valve.

 The bronze protection strips in our entry gates had, with time, come half undone as, the tops of the screws holding them in place had sheared off.
 New screws, with the strips placed slightly further to the right and the left (to avoid the holes with bits of broken off screws still in them) makes the whole set-up look neat and tidy again.
 Our deck filler caps had very definitely begun to show their age, so we have replaced these too, as we have also done with the deck shower at the aft bathing platform.
 It too had badly corroded over 23 years and leaked on the deck...grrrrrr....
 No worries, though as Hallberg-Rassy Parts (Shop Hallberg-Rassy these days) supplies a nearly identical replacement set.
-Poutini, our dinghy (for more on the story of Poutini, see the Presenting Ngahuepage) steadily deflates.
-Its manufacturer, Pischel in Troisdorf (near Cologne), Germany, sells the little rubber seals that make the valves completely airtight again.
+Poutini, our dinghy (for more on the story of Poutini, see the Presenting Ngahue page) steadily deflates.
+Its manufacturer, Pischel in Troisdorf (near Cologne), Germany, sells the little rubber seals that make the valves airtight again.
 They also sold us a special liquid cleaner/polish, so Poutini is looking shiny and new again for our re-departure in 2019.
-Having carried out these improvements, we discovered that air still leaked from one of its chambers.
-A quick repair with a patch glued in the appropriate place remedied that issue.
-Laura has made protective covers for Poutini - something that's quite common in the tropics to protect the tubes from UV.
-Even Hypalon suffers from degradation when exposed too long to tropical sunlight!
+To top it off, Laura fabricated a "coat" to drape over the rubber tubes and protect them from tropical UV-rays.
+Having carried out these improvements, we discovered, rather annoyingly, that air still leaked from one of its chambers.
+A quick repair with a patch glued in the appropriate place more or less remedied that issue.

-For thie first half of 2019, we have created a sperate "2019 photos" page in the Photogalleries section.
+We leave this page with a cheerful note on supporting the world's sustainable development goals.
+We love our little Smurfs as once a year - during ant-fouling - we resemble Smurfs ourselves, with our light blue paint from International...
+For the first half of 2019, we have created a separate "2019 photos" page in the Photo galleries section.
 When we leave Bruinisse for our second departure - foreseen for late July 2019 - our circumnavigation story will continue on page 7.

 This page (number 6) is now complete - please move on to Circumnavigation Page 7...